winters0x64/64A_s/Assembly/Data.md

 Negative numbers are expressed in 2's compliment , proposed by jhon von neumann.

 In a data representation the right most bit is called the most significant bit as a change in its data can have a huge impact on the number itself, and the leftmost bit is least significant bit which doesn't affect the value of the number  that much.

+2's complement -> Change all 0's to 1 and 1 to 0's, then add 1 to the LSB